 The relationship between an employer and employee is governed by an employment agreement.
 An employment agreement is a contract that outlines the terms and conditions of the employment relationship between the employee and employer.
-Whether an employer can demote an employee or make changes to their compensation will largely depend on what is stipulated within this agreement.
+Whether an employer can demote an employee or alter their compensation primarily hinges on the provisions outlined in this agreement regarding demotion.

 A court may refer to the employment agreement when deciding whether a demotion is legal.
 If an agreement expressly grants an employer the right to demote on specific grounds, and the agreement is consent to by the employee, then in accordance with the agreement the employer may possess such a right.

 However, even if the employment agreement allows for the demotion of employees, this contractual right is not absolute.
 Employers may still be exposed to legal risks when demoting an employee.

 In demoting an employee through unilateral changes to the employment agreement, an employer runs the risk of triggering a constructive dismissal claim.
 In order to avoid damages, it is prudent for employers to understand the common law restrictions on the demotion of employees.